hartejrandhawa/tcp-udp-chatroom/README.md

-# CS3357A Assignment #2: Building Two Chatroom Applications Using TCP and UDP
+# Two Chatroom Applications Using TCP and UDP

 This repository contains the code for Chatroom Applications in Python using TCP and UDP protocols.